-Can I send an SMS campaign to contacts who are in an EMAIL blacklist?
+Can I send an SMS campaign to contacts who are within an EMAIL blacklist?

 Yes, by default, email and SMS blacklists are not synchronized.
-A contact who is in an email blacklist can be targeted by an SMS campaign, providing they are not in the SMS blacklist (link to blacklist article).
+A contact who is within an email blacklist can be targeted by an SMS campaign, providing they are not in the SMS blacklist.
+Check our dedicated article on blacklists.

-It applies only if are in the standard mode of black-list (mono-list).
+It applies only if you are in the standard mode of blacklist (mono-list)

 Can I send an SMS campaign to a country outside my country of origin?

 This is usually possible, however, there are some constraints that you should bear in mind: